csmcallister/fed-a11y-scan/README.md

 >If you're only interested in the list of Federal domains we scan, you can checkout the [spreadsheet](https://github.com/csmcallister/fed-a11y-scan/tree/master/domains/domains.csv) that has them all - at least the ones we've been able to find - as well as the [script](https://github.com/csmcallister/fed-a11y-scan/tree/master/domains/create_domains_csv.py)) used to generate that file.

+### Install Docker

+We use Docker to create a local AWS Linux environment, which is necessary for packaging up the lambda dependencies, such as Python's lxml library, which must be OS-aware.
+See how to [install Docker here](https://docs.docker.com/get-docker/).

 ### Install and Configure the AWS CDK

 Follow the instructions [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) to install and configure the AWS CDK.
 You'll need to install node.js as a part of this step if you don't already have it.